Assistant Chief Jack Austin Jr

 In 2005, Austin was published for his vision and accomplishments regarding youth involvement in systems of care, and in 2014, he was recognized with the Outstanding Alumni Award from East Central University for his work in counseling.

 He and his wife, Philisha, reside in Tuskahoma, Oklahoma.
-They have three children and three grandchildren, with another grandchild expected this spring.
+They have three children and four grandchildren.